Konmeo22132-alt/Discord-spotify-status-changer/README.md

   }
 }

-On first run, the app will automatically exchange the authorization code for a refreshToken.
+On first run, the app will automatically exchange the authorization code for a refresh token.
 After that, the code field can be cleared.

 </details>